glideroggan/ski/readme.md

 # To implement

-# Improvements to weather changes
-Advanced Implementation Ideas
-Weather Zones: Create regions on the map with different typical weather patterns Weather Warning System: Visual/audio cues before weather changes Special Equipment: Allow player to find and use items like goggles to improve visibility in storms

-## FEATURES

-## IDEAS
-### Slalom Gates
+## Slalom Gates
 Slalom gates will create focused challenge areas where players must navigate between pairs of flags.
 This adds skill-based challenges to break up normal obstacle avoidance gameplay.

 Bugs:
+- Still counted as crash going through the gates
+- we should remove the color of the gates
-- rotated obstacles are totally read/rendered wrong
+- ✔️rotated obstacles are totally read/rendered wrong
 - we need to adjust the collision box for the gates
 - we need to adjust the "success" box for the gates

 Implementation Steps:
-- [ ] Create SlalomGate entity class
+- ✔️ Create SlalomGate entity class
-  - [ ] Design gate visuals (red and blue flags with connecting banner)
+  - ✔️ Design gate visuals (red and blue flags with connecting banner)
-  - [ ] Implement collision detection for passing between gates
+  - ✔️ Implement collision detection for passing between gates
-  - [ ] Add visual feedback when gates are successfully passed
+  - ✔️ Add visual feedback when gates are successfully passed

-- [ ] Gate Placement System:
+- ✔️ Gate Placement System:
   - [ ] Design course patterns (easy, medium, hard)
   - [ ] Implement course section spawn logic in EntityManager
   - [ ] Create spacing logic to ensure gates are positioned properly